antonfirsov/docs/2020/08-Aug/interop/interop.md

 ## Interop in .NET 5

-This post is focused on CoreCLR rather than other runtimes within .NET 5, so 'the runtime' refers to CoreCLR.
+Some items mentioned in this post are Windows-specific (COM and WinRT).
+In those cases, 'the runtime' refers only to CoreCLR.

 ### Low-level APIs for interaction with the built-in interop system